 (Looking for an actual human proofreader for your manuscript?
 Check out this article on the best proofreading services.)

 How Much Does WhiteSmoke Cost?

-Now that we’ve covered the features, it’s time to take a look at the cost of this writing tool.
+Now that I’ve covered the features, it’s time to take a look at the cost of this writing tool.
 At the time of this writing, there are three different tiers to choose from:

 - WhiteSmoke Web – $5.00 per month, billed as one yearly payment of $59.95

 - WhiteSmoke Premium – $6.66 per month, billed as one yearly payment of $79.95

 - WhiteSmoke Business – $11.50 per month, billed as one yearly payment of $137.95